-- 99 EFRAG first observes that there is a wide range of determinants for voluntary adoption of IFRS and this assessment, which is limited to the effects of IFRS 16 does not purport to consider all costs and benefits of adopting IFRS by unlisted SMEs. - 100 Instead, EFRAG assessed whether IFRS 16 will be proportionate to those SMEs that apply IFRS.
+- 100 EFRAG first observes that there is a wide range of determinants for use of IFRS.
+This assessment, which is limited to the effects of IFRS 16, does not purport to consider all costs and benefits of adopting IFRS by unlisted SMEs. - 101 Instead, EFRAG assessed whether IFRS 16 will be proportionate to those SMEs that apply IFRS.
 To do so, EFRAG considered whether: - (a) the administrative burden will be proportionally greater for SMEs, considering in particular the types of lease agreements typically entered into; - (b) the accounting impact will be proportionally greater for SMEs; and - (c) the economic/business impact will be proportionally greater for SMEs for instance, whether the cost of capital for SMEs will increase proportionally more or less than for non-SMEs.